 If the connection to the partner was set up via an FTAC profile, the file information is only output relatively to the path name set in this profile.

 The remote host is a Unix system.

 1. The local and remote working directories are queried.

 '''

-→ lpwd
+lpwd

 Local directory is :5:$TCPTEST.MAN.

+pwd

+257 "/usr/tcptest/man/sam/nach.bs2000" is current directory.

 '''